TylerHats/OpenSigWeave/README.md

 ---

+## 🪲 Bugs and Feature Requests
+* Bug reports and feature requests are always welcome!
+Where possible, patches and new updates will be pushed with responses directly on submitted issues for status, questions, etc.

+---

 ## 🙏 Acknowledgments & Licensing

 OpenSigWeave's Rspamd injection engine (`opensigweave.lua`) heavily relies on the MIME-rebuild array logic originally developed by the **Mailcow** team for their internal `MOO_FOOTER` module.